Is There a Dimmer Outlook Ahead for Adobe Inc. (ADBE)?

 Sponsored

-The average price from analysts is $657.45, which is -$19.57 below the current price.
+The average price from analysts is $680.38, which is $20.44 above the current price.
 ADBE currently public float of 474.93M and currently shorts hold a 0.99% ratio of that float.
-Today, the average trading volume of ADBE was 1.68M shares.
+Today, the average trading volume of ADBE was 1.59M shares.

 ADBE’s Market Performance

-ADBE stocks went down by -0.32% for the week, with a monthly jump of 3.79% and a quarterly performance of 21.67%, while its annual performance rate touched 32.84%.
-The volatility ratio for the week stands at 1.88% while the volatility levels for the past 30 days are set at 1.64% for Adobe Inc..
-The simple moving average for the period of the last 20 days is 1.00% for ADBE stocks with a simple moving average of 25.26% for the last 200 days.
+ADBE stocks went up by 0.14% for the week, with a monthly drop of -0.22% and a quarterly performance of 12.18%, while its annual performance rate touched 35.79%.
+The volatility ratio for the week stands at 2.13% while the volatility levels for the past 30 days are set at 1.65% for Adobe Inc..
+The simple moving average for the period of the last 20 days is -4.85% for ADBE stocks with a simple moving average of 17.62% for the last 200 days.

 Analysts’ Opinion of ADBE

-Many brokerage firms have already submitted their reports for ADBE stocks, with RBC Capital Mkts repeating the rating for ADBE by listing it as a “Outperform.”
-The predicted price for ADBE in the upcoming period, according to RBC Capital Mkts is $650 based on the research report published on June 18th of the current year 2021.
+Many brokerage firms have already submitted their reports for ADBE stocks, with Wells Fargo repeating the rating for ADBE by listing it as a “Overweight.”
+The predicted price for ADBE in the upcoming period, according to Wells Fargo is $770 based on the research report published on September 20th of the current year 2021.

-Oppenheimer, on the other hand, stated in their research note that they expect to see ADBE reach a price target of $600, previously predicting the price at $550.
-The rating they have provided for ADBE stocks is “Outperform” according to the report published on June 18th, 2021.
+Mizuho, on the other hand, stated in their research note that they expect to see ADBE reach a price target of $695, previously predicting the price at $640.
+The rating they have provided for ADBE stocks is “Buy” according to the report published on September 17th, 2021.

-Morgan Stanley gave a rating of “Overweight” to ADBE, setting the target price at $610 in the report published on June 18th of the current year.
+BMO Capital Markets gave a rating of “Outperform” to ADBE, setting the target price at $730 in the report published on September 16th of the current year.

-Volatility was left at 1.64%, however, over the last 30 days, the volatility rate increased by 1.88%, as shares surge +4.11% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +10.75% upper at present.
+Volatility was left at 1.65%, however, over the last 30 days, the volatility rate increased by 2.13%, as shares sank -5.49% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.67% upper at present.

 Insider Trading